ZionDere2/TKN-Praxis1/praxis1/RUNNING_TESTS.md

 > The script packages the project, rebuilds it in a temporary directory, and calls
 > pytest with the correct executable paths.
 You do not need to start the server
 > manually.

+## Common gotchas

+- **CMake cannot find `src/webserver.c`** – this happens if you start the script from the wrong folder or if the source tree is incomplete.
+Make sure you are in the `praxis1` directory (the one containing `src/webserver.c` and `CMakeLists.txt`) before running `bash test/check_submission.sh praxis1`.